aws/karpenter-provider-aws/website/content/en/preview/concepts/overview.md

 [Getting Started with Karpenter on AWS](../getting-started) describes the process of installing Karpenter on an AWS cloud provider.
-Because requests to add and delete nodes and schedule pods are made through Kubernetes, AWS IAM Roles for Service Accounts (IRSA) are needed by your Kubernetes cluster to make privileged requests to AWS.
+Because requests to create and delete nodes are made from a Kubernetes pod, AWS IAM Roles for Service Accounts (IRSA) are needed by your Kubernetes cluster to make privileged requests to AWS.
 For example, Karpenter uses AWS IRSA roles to grant the permissions needed to describe EC2 instance types and create EC2 instances.

 Once privileges are in place, Karpenter is deployed with a Helm chart.

 ### Configuring provisioners

-Karpenter's job is to add nodes to handle unschedulable pods and remove the nodes when they are not needed.
+Karpenter's job is to create nodes to handle unschedulable pods and remove the nodes when they are not needed.
 To configure Karpenter, you create *provisioners* that define node provisioning constraints and deprovisioning behaviors.
 Here are some things to know about the Karpenter provisioner: